aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to PPTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert WordML to PPTM?</h2>

+The need to convert WordML to PPTM arises when a Python developer wants to add a feature to their application that allows users to convert WordML documents into PPTM format.
+WordML is a markup language used to create documents in Microsoft Word, while PPTM is a presentation file format used by Microsoft PowerPoint.
+Converting WordML to PPTM allows users to create presentations from their WordML documents, making it easier to share and collaborate on documents.

+<h2>How Aspose.Total Helps for WordML to PPTM Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTM format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help automate the conversion process from WordML to PPTM.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the WordML file to PDF.
+Then, the PowerPoint Python API, Aspose.Slides for Python via .NET, is used to save the created PDF into a Presentation as a PPTM format.
+This process is simple and efficient, allowing developers to quickly and easily add the feature to their application.

 {{% /blocks/products/pf/feature-page-summary %}}